 Our revenue and expenses are mostly denominated in RMB, and a significant portion of our financial assets are also denominated in RMB, whereas our reporting currency is the U.S. dollar.
 The RMB is not freely convertible into foreign currencies for capital account transactions.
 The value of the RMB against the U.S. dollar and other currencies is affected by, among other things, changes in China's political and economic conditions and China's foreign exchange policies.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar, and the RMB appreciated more than 20% against the U.S. dollar over the following three years.
 Between July 2008 and June 2010, this appreciation halted and the exchange rate between the RMB and the U.S. dollar remained within a narrow band.
-Starting in June 2010, the PRC government allowed the RMB to appreciate slowly against the U.S. dollar.
-However, with the announcement by the PBOC to devalue the RMB in a move to support exports and boost the role of market pricing, the RMB has experienced significant depreciation against the U.S. dollar.
+Starting in June 2010, the PRC government allowed the RMB in a move to support exports and boost the role of market pricing, the RMB has experienced significant depreciation against the U.S. dollar.
 For example, in August 2015, the PRC government allowed the RMB to depreciate by more than 4% against the U.S. dollar.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.
 To date, we have not entered into any hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.